mah5a/mah5a/README.md

 ## Hi there 👋
 My name is Mahsa.
 I own a Ph.D. in Data Science.
-I'm interested in all things Python & Data science!
+I'm interested in all things about Python & Data science!

 - :books: I’m currently learning cloud systems, Microsoft Azure and SQL analytics tools & AWS.
 - :computer: I’m looking to collaborate on AI projects, papers, You Tube videos, new ideas.